dalamgir/angular-next-starter-kit/README.md

 Suppose we want to create a service that gets **Stock Quote** from [http://dev.markitondemand.com/MODApis/](Dev Markit API).
 The service will take a **symbol** and return a **quote**.

+Create a file under `app/services/stock-service`.
+All services should go under `app/services`.

 ### First define a `Quote` object

 ```